Social Work Minor

 Students of social work are better informed as citizens; they learn a great deal about society, its problems and values, as well as how to address societal concerns.
 While the social work minor does not certify students as professional social workers or provide state licensure, it may lead to rewarding graduate level work required for certification and licensure.
 Students may find the minor in social work to be an attractive and interesting enhancement to their major course of study especially in Sociology, Psychology and Criminal Justice and an entry to careers in various social services organizations.

 The minor in social work requires 18 semester hours.
 Students planning to minor in social work must complete, with a grade of C or better, at least four of the six courses at Saint Xavier University.
 A maximum of one course from the student's major requirements may be applied to the minor.
+Please review the program requirements and course descriptions in the SXU Academic Catalog for more detailed information.

 Minor: Anthropology and Social Work